German Kriegsmarine Schnellboot S-Boot Engine at Ahoghill

 Red Hall, Whitehead

 The South Notts Hussars were based here for a time in 1941 and it was also home to some of the 3rd Infantry Brigade of the Belgian Army who were situated in various locations in the Whitehead, Ballycarry, Carrickfergus and Larne areas with their Headquarters at Whiteabbey.
+"Troop Accommodations Northern Ireland District" has a capacity of 1087 Soldiers recorded for Red Hall which would include the surrounding grounds.

 There are a few concrete bases for Nissen Huts as well as the artwork which is shown below.